capehill/activity-meter/README.md

 - "Total breaks" counter records periods of inactivity, lasting at least 5 minutes.

-- "LMB", "MMB", "RMB", "4th" and "5th" records corresponding mouse button down presses.
+- "LMB", "MMB", "RMB", "4th" and "5th" record corresponding mouse button down presses.

 - "Pixels travelled" tracks mouse movement but it does not seem to be very accurate.